DevMountain/node-2-afternoon/README.md

 * Require the messages controller.
 * Create a `post`, `get`, `put`, and `delete` endpoint that use the corressponding method on the messages controller.
 * The url for this api should be `/api/messages`.
-  * Remember to add on a query parameter of `id` for the methods that are using it.
+  * Remember to add on a url parameter of `id` for the methods that are using it.

 <details>